benwainwright/fzf-project/README.md

 ## Usage

-Running `FzfSwitchProjects` in command mode will produce a list of folders from within your workspace folders.
+Running `FzfSwitchProject` in command mode will produce a list of folders from within your workspace folders.
 When you select a project, the working directory is changed and you are presented with a fzf list of files to switch to.

 ## AutoRooting

-Installing `FzfSwitchProjects` will automatically `cd` to the root directory of any given project when you open a file.
+Installing `FzfSwitchProject` will automatically `cd` to the root directory of any given project when you open a file.
 It does this by recursively locating the nearest `.git` folder in the directory hierarchy.
 For this reason, is recommended to use `git` with this plugin